stevenhirsch/Human-Motion-Analysis-with-Kinect-v2/README.md

 ### Main applications

-- Gross-level human motion analysis (e.g., strength and conditioning movement assessments)
+- Gross-level human motion analysis (e.g., strength and conditioning movement assessments).

 - Mediolateral, Anteroposterior, and Vertical Axis rotations for hip and knee joint (based on the International Society of Biomechanics (ISB) recommendations by [Wu and Cavanagh](https://www.ece.uvic.ca/~bctill/papers/mocap/Wu_Cavanagh_1995.pdf) (1995) and [Wu et al.](https://www.sciencedirect.com/science/article/pii/S0021929001002226?casa_token=2dAvjy8tpVsAAAAA:WMEtDcaXO0Jrg_GirWFR84c3w4etz7MzVceTSjGYivBhKOUqNOeWdkNDgGFfgN9g4q-3XHU43w) (2002).
 Also see [Research Methods in Biomechanics](https://www.amazon.ca/Research-Methods-Biomechanics-2nd-Gordon-Robertson/dp/0736093400) by Gordon Roberston et al. for more information)

-  - Joint center tracking (25 total "joints", elaborated on more below)
+  - Joint center tracking (25 total "joints", elaborated on more below).

-- Teaching tool for undergraduate or graduate students (depending on how much "raw" data is made available)
+- Teaching tool for undergraduate or graduate students (depending on how much "raw" data is made available).

-- Can be scaled for undergraduate and graduate students in kinesiology, physiotherapy, chiropractic, engineering, or related disciplines
+- Can be scaled for undergraduate and graduate students in kinesiology, physiotherapy, chiropractic, engineering, or related disciplines.

 - Much easier (and cheaper) to first learn with a markerless system relative to a marker-based system!